 For example, my students can usually pick out that Shakespeare is exploring the idea of ambition in Macbeth.
 But what is he saying about ambition?
 Is he suggesting that it’s a good thing because you can use it to gain power?
 Or, is he showing his audience that ambition without morals will lead to dire consequences?
 How do we know?
 And, how can you craft a statement that expresses this theme?

 The real problem arises when we skip that all important next step and don’t challenge the students to look for that underlying message.
 I know from experience that they find it difficult to craft that theme statement – but that doesn’t mean we shouldn’t show them how.
+You can see how I do it, and use my lessons, by grabbing this resource.
+You can also get lots of help with teaching students to discover (and support) theme in this one.

 Students remember what they learned first